 Most IV errors are made during the review and preparation processes, which are not detectable by nurses when they arrive at the point of infusion.
 Nurses must trust that the IVs they receive and push into their patients have been accurately prepared—containing the right concentrations and volumes of the right ingredients.

-More than a few nurses have administered harmful drugs, not because of their negligence but because of unknown errors that were made upstream.
+More than a few nurses have administered harmful drugs, not because of their negligence but because of undetected errors that were made upstream.

 If Florence or Lystra were still around, we’d invite them to join us in advocating for IV Accuracy.
 I’d bet you all the lamp oil consumed in the 19th century that they’d accept.
-Meanwhile, I hope you will extend her legacy.
+Meanwhile, I hope you will extend these ladies’ legacy.
 Sign on.
 Add fuel to their flame.